Barrett34/barrett34/README.md

 ### 🚀 Building, Automating & Deploying Cloud Infrastructure

-I'm a **Cloud Engineer / DevOps professional** with a background in software development, automation, and technical project management.
+I'm a **Cloud Engineer / DevOps professional** with a background in software development, and automation.
 I'm focused on designing and deploying **scalable cloud infrastructure**, building **CI/CD pipelines**, containerizing applications, and automating cloud environments using **Infrastructure as Code (IaC)**.

 My recent projects have focused on building AWS infrastructure with **Terraform**, including networking, compute, container registries, ECS/EKS environments, IAM configurations, and supporting DevOps infrastructure.
 I've integrated these environments with **Docker, Jenkins, Kubernetes, Helm, GitHub Actions, and Argo CD** to create automated CI/CD and GitOps workflows.